Seizure - fever induced; Febrile convulsions

 Children who would develop epilepsy anyway will sometimes have their first seizures during fevers.
 These seizures most often do not appear like a typical febrile seizure.

-If the seizure lasts several minutes, call 911 to have an ambulance bring your child to the hospital.
+If the seizure lasts several minutes, call 911 or the local emergency number to have an ambulance bring your child to the hospital.

 If the seizure ends quickly, drive the child to an emergency room when it is over.